Every sales rep must ask open-ended sales questions to the prospects because it will help you understand the prospect and his needs better.

 Asking a customer for their thoughts on an offer is a common sales tactic used to gauge interest and gather feedback.

-For example, a sales rep for a car dealership might ask a customer what they think about the offer on a specific vehicle, such as a discount or financing option.
+A sales rep for a car dealership might ask a customer what they think about the offer on a specific vehicle, such as a discount or financing option.

 This allows the sales rep to adjust their offer based on the customer’s feedback and increase the chances of making a sale.